Kevin Daum

-Kevin Daum is an author, columnist, entrepreneurship coach, marketer, and speaker.
-He currently writes for Inc.com, but his columns have also appeared in the Huffington Post, Leader2Leader Magazine, and Smart Business Magazine.
+Kevin Daum is an American author, columnist, entrepreneurship coach, marketer, and speaker.
+He currently writes for Inc.com and his columns have also appeared in the Huffington Post, Leader2Leader Magazine, and Smart Business Magazine.

 Background

+Born and raised in Los Angeles, Daum graduated from Humboldt State University in 1986 with a degree in theater arts.

+Daum founded and operated Stratford Financial Services in 1989.
+In 1995, Daum founded and sold an entertainment venture, Mystery is Served.
+Daum then studied at the MIT Enterprise Forum and graduated from the Entrepreneurial Masters program in 2001.

-Born and raised in Los Angeles, Daum graduated in 1986 from Humboldt State University with a degree in theatre arts.
-He graduated from the MIT Enterprise Forum, Entrepreneurial Masters program in 2001.
-Daum founded and operated Stratford Financial Services in 1989, grew the company to become an Inc. 500 company in 1999, and then sold it in 2007.
-He also founded and sold an entertainment venture, Mystery is Served, in 1995.
-Additionally, Daum founded TAE International in 2008.
+The Stratford Financial Services grew to become an Inc. 500 company by 1999 and was sold it in 2007.
+Daum founded TAE International in 2008.

 Career

 Daum has authored several books including "ROAR!
 Get Heard in the Sales and Marketing Jungle" published by Wiley in 2010 and "Video Marketing For Dummies" published by Wiley in 2012.
 His book "Green$ense For the Home: Rating the Real Payoff on 50 Green Home Projects", co-authored with Eric Corey Freed (Taunton), won an American Society of Journalists and Author's (ASJA) Outstanding Book Award in 2011.

 He has held board positions for the Entrepreneur's Organization and was a founding member of its Silicon Valley chapter.

 In 2006, Daum was named Humboldt State University's Distinguished Alum of the Year.